frederickjodozi/around-express/README.md

 It can be best used by students beggining their journey in Backend development by being cloned to a local machine and ran in conjunction on Localhost and an Api Platform like Postman.

-It is worthy of note that users will need to install and connect their own databases to the cloned project to make it work.
+Students should note that they will need to install and connect their own databases to the cloned project to make it work.

 **Thanks to TripleTen for helping me build the project!**